ark-network/arkdev.info/docs/roadmap/index.md

 Status: Not started yet

 The Ark Explorer module will consist of a console and an Electrum-like server.
-It will allow users to retrieve VTXOs, pool transactions, and access transaction data.
+It will allow users to retrieve VTXOs, Round transactions, and access transaction data.
 More details about this module will be provided as development progresses.

 ### 👩‍💻 `ark` - Ark CLI